ExpediaGroup/apiary-data-lake/README.md

   * Gluesync  - A metastore event listener to replay Hive metadata events in a Glue catalog.
   * Metastore authorization - A metastore pre-event listener to handle authorization using Ranger.
   * Grafana dashboard - If deployed in EKS, a Grafana dashboard will be created that shows S3 bucket sizes for each Apiary bucket.
+  * Lake Formation - Databases will be synced in Lake formation as resources to enhance access control.

 ## Variables
 Please refer to [VARIABLES.md](VARIABLES.md).